Tag Archive for: well-being

 Establishment of a cross-functional steering committee

-Since this was a course developed collaboratively, the instructors were committed to establishing a steering committee that included students to ensure the course was tailored to their needs as effectively as possible.
+Since this was a course developed collaboratively, the instructors were committed to creating a steering committee that included students so that the course would be tailored to their needs as much as possible.
 The committee is also supported by the Faculty’s Academic Council (then chaired by Prof. Denis Morin) and is composed of instructors from diverse backgrounds and specialties to ensure a comprehensive view of the project.

-With the help of the academic administration staff, Amandine Luquiens and Céline Bourgier are identifying the existing course units and courses within the curriculum, focusing on the patient-physician relationship, the development of the care relationship, and interpersonal skills.
-This allows them to reach out to the instructors responsible for the existing courses and bring them onto the steering committee for the new course unit.
+With the help of the academic administration staff, Amandine Luquiens and Céline Bourgier are compiling a list of the existing course units and courses within the program, focusing on the patient-physician relationship, the development of the care relationship, and interpersonal skills.
+This allows them to connect with the instructors teaching the existing courses and to include them on the steering committee for the new course unit.

 STEP 2